 Gerald P Murphy masthead

-Welcome to The Old Grey Muzzle Tour 2013, a scientific expedition launched to uncover the secrets of successful aging and cancer resistance.
-This spring, I’m embarking on a 40-day, cross-country trek to study 12 of the oldest-living Rottweiler dogs in the U.S. in their homes.
+Welcome to The Old Grey Muzzle Tour 2015, a scientific expedition to uncover the secrets of successful aging

 My research team is proud to be innovating research on healthier aging by committing ourselves to the intensive study of these exceptional dogs.
-We believe dogs with extreme longevity – equivalent to humans who reach 100 years
+We believe that dogs with extreme longevity — equivalent to humans

-– may hold the keys to unlock the mechanisms that connect cancer resistance and successful aging.
+who reach 100 years —hold the keys to unlocking the mechanisms that connect cancer resistance and successful aging.
+Just imagine:The Oldest Dogs as Our Greatest Teachers.

-The overarching goal of our research is to develop a national resource for scientists trying to understand what it takes for dogs and humans to achieve healthy longevity.
-That is why we have established the Longevity Biorepository
+Ultimately, our goal is to develop a national resource for scientists trying to understand what it takes for dogs

-at the Center for Exceptional Longevity Studies – the world’s first collection of serum, blood cells, DNA, and autopsy tissues from exceptionally long-lived dogs.
-Securing biospecimens from the 12 dogs I visit will expand the array
+at the Center for Exceptional Longevity Studies — the world’s first collection of serum, blood cells, DNA, and autopsy tissues from exceptionally long-lived dogs.

 David J. Waters, DVM, PhD